History of Tuttlingen during World War 2, plus a general walking History Tour of the City

 During WW2, Tuttlingen and it’s railway station (Bahnhof), suffered 5 air-raids, by allied planes.
-I can show you where houses were destroyed, the targets of the raids and a short forest walk, lwill show you 2 huge bomb crators, from one of the raids.
+Therefore, I can show you where houses and buildings were destroyed, the targets of the raids and a short forest walk, lwill show you 2 huge bomb crators, from one of the raids.

 Cemetery memorial to several hundred Nazi victims that were murdered prior to the end of WW2.